cachu28/up206-laparks/README.md

 The City of Los Angeles is one of the most park poor cities in the nation, ranking 71st in the [Trust For Public Land's ParkScore assessment of 100 U.S. cities](https://www.tpl.org/city/los-angeles-california).
 Though 64% of the population lives within a 10-minute walking distance of a park, this statistic does not represent the inequities in park access across the city.
 Low-income neighborhoods of color, and specifically Black neighborhoods, have the least amount of park space per person -- almost 200% less than white neighborhoods!

 When residents live about a 10-minute walking distance, or 1/2 mile spatially, from parks, they are more likely to visit and use them for physical activity.
-Given the extensive research that describes LA parks as inequitably serving residents across race and socioeconomic lines, we plan to identify neighborhoods with the most need for parks based on park distance and population density, then prioritize which areas would benefit the most according to socioeconomic, race, and ethnicity demographics.
+Given the extensive research that describes LA parks as inequitably serving residents across race and socioeconomic lines, we plan to identify neighborhoods with the most need for parks based on number of parks, quality of parks, and square feet of parks per person.
+Since socioeconomic factors, race, and ethnicity are intimately linked with land use and provision of city resoures, we will also explore census data for these factors.
 Thus, through spatial analysis, we hope to answer the question: Where do we need more parks in Los Angeles?

 ### Why this matters